 - What does “limited medical model” mean?

-- What does my council have to do to get an ultrasound machine in our local pregnancy care center (PCC)?
+- What does my council have to do to fund an ultrasound machine/mobile unit for our local pregnancy care center (PCC)?

 - I am a PCC director.
 How can my center participate in the ultrasound program?

 - Our local PCC is not Catholic – can it still participate in the program?